Robobench: A Comprehensive Evaluation Benchmark for Multimodal Large Language Models as Embodied Brain: Evaluation Metrics

 \section{Evaluation Metrics}

 To capture the diverse cognitive demands of embodied manipulation, we tailor metrics to each dimension.
-Perception reasoning and failure analysis are evaluated by multiple-choice accuracy~\cite{azzolini2025cosmos, team2025gemini}.
-Affordance prediction adopts Euclidean distance for point prediction and RMSE for trajectory prediction~\cite{RoboBrain2.0TechnicalReport}.
-To align with other metrics where higher is better, we transform the distance error into a score using $score = 100 \times (1-d)^\alpha$ $(\alpha=2.5)$.
+Perception reasoning, affordance prediction, and failure analysis are evaluated by multiple-choice accuracy~\cite{azzolini2025cosmos, team2025gemini}.
 Planning is assessed across three tasks (Q1--Q3).
-Q1 serves as the core, leveraging a MLLM world simulator to evaluate both structural correctness and embodied feasibility.
+Q1 serves as the core, leveraging an MLLM world simulator to evaluate both structural correctness and embodied feasibility.

 \textbf{Q1 -- Long-horizon planning.} We model a task as a partially ordered set of \emph{atomic actions} parameterized by \(\langle \text{skill}, \text{object}, \text{args} \rangle\).
 Inter-step constraints are encoded by a Directed Acyclic Graph (DAG) \(G=(V,E)\), where each \(v\in V\) is an action node and each edge \((u\!\to\!v)\in E\) enforces precedence.
 The DAG exposes milestones (e.g., \(\texttt{drawer=open}\)) while allowing valid permutations.
-Manually annotated \(G\) serves as the reference for evaluation; the evaluation pipeline is shown in Figure~\ref{fig:eval_pipeline}.
+Manually annotated \(G\) serves as the reference for evaluation.
+The pipeline is in Fig.~\ref{fig:eval_pipeline}.

 We calculate two metrics—\emph{NodeCorrectness} and \emph{TaskCompletion}—both computed via an MLLM.
 The final score is \(\mathrm{LongHorizon} = (\mathrm{NodeCorrectness} + \mathrm{TaskCompletion})/20\in[0,1]\).